htcondor/htcondor/docs/users-manual/parallel-applications.rst

 as well as set ``MOUNT_UNDER_SCRATCH`` = ``/tmp``.
 :index:`parallel universe`

-MPI Applications Within HTCondor’s Vanilla Universe
+MPI Applications Within HTCondor's Vanilla Universe
 ---------------------------------------------------

 The vanilla universe may be preferred over the parallel universe for